 Truthfully, heliotrope is often something smelled outdoors rather than seen inside.
 The perennial flower with cluster-like blooms is famous for its powdery, almond scent mixed with notes of cherry syrup.
 Imagine a flower that smells like a cherry pie topped with almondy marzipan—and get this, it looks just as good as it smells.

-In color speak, heliotrope a vivid pinky shade of purple inspired by the Heliotropium flower that can brighten up any garden.
+In color speak heliotrope is a vivid pinky shade of purple inspired by the Heliotropium flower that can brighten up any garden.
 It's known to bring the feeling of springtime to your backyard all year round, but with the help of heliotrope-colored décor, you can enjoy the flowering feeling inside your home as well.

 What is Heliotrope?